-Since January 1, 2010, all tiedowns (chains, wire rope, and straps) used to secure a cargo to a heavy vehicle operating in Québec* must carry manufacturer working load limit (WLL) markings.
+Since January 1, 2010, all tiedowns (chains, wire rope, and straps) used to secure a cargo to a heavy vehicle operating in Québec* must be marked by the manufacturer with respect to its working load limit (WLL).

 * Similar provisions are included in the regulations of other Canadian jurisdictions.